 On July 8, 2014, the BLM requested additional information on the Company’s plan of operations for the Dewey Burdock Uranium Project.
 The Company submitted the requested information and anticipates that the BLM will approve the plan of operations subsequent to the successful resolution of the remaining contention on the NRC license, at which point it is also anticipated that the BLM will prepare an environmental assessment and issue its Record of Decision.

-The Company’s immediate objective is to obtain the necessary permits and licenses to advance the Dewey Burdock Uranium Project to the construction phase.
+The Company’s immediate objective is to complete an updated PEA based on the updated 2018 resource estimate and to obtain the necessary permits and licenses to advance the Dewey Burdock Project to the construction phase.

 John Mays, P.E. and Chief Operating Officer for Azarga Uranium is a Qualified Person under NI 43-101 – Standards of Disclosure for Mineral Projects and is responsible for and has approved the technical disclosure on this website.